 Aseila Geraldi is a music major studying in Tokyo, Japan while her mother Debra handles the affairs of her fashion franchise there.
 Aseila struggles to become accustomed to the foreign lifestyle, but finds solace in the hopes of becoming the lead singer of the local band Pink Spades.
-After a long day of classes, she tells Debra about the band and she encourages her to audition, before laying down for a nap.
-While asleep, she has a strange dream about a mysterious man that claims to know her from a past life.
+After finally auditioning for the band, she arrives home to tell Debra about how it went.

 by Aleasha Whitney Wilson